therealjhay/therealjhay/README.md

 <h1 align="center">Hi, I'm Johnson Oyemade 👋</h1>

 <p align="center">
-  <em>A backend software engineer in training via <strong>ALX</strong>, with a strong drive to build, solve, and scale impactful solutions across the Web3 space and beyond.</em>
+  <em>A Fullstack Web2 and Web3 software developer <strong>ALX</strong>, with a strong drive to build, solve, and scale impactful solutions across the Web3 space and beyond.</em>
 </p>

 ---

 ## 🚀 About Me

-- 🎓 Currently enrolled in the **ALX Software Engineering (Backend)** program
+- 🎓 Currently enrolled in the **WEB3BRIDGE SOLIDITY** program
 - 🧠 I’m passionate about building and providing solutions through tech
-- 🧱 I’m especially interested in **Web3, backend architecture**, and scalable systems
+- 🧱 I’m especially interested in **Web3, Fullstack architecture**, and scalable systems
-- 🎯 My vision: <strong>To become a Full Stack Web3 Developer and a Certified Project Manager within 2 years</strong>
 - 🛠 I enjoy exploring open source, smart contracts, and distributed systems

 ---